IRMP-org/IRMP/README.md

 # Revision History
 ### Version 3.2.2
+- Removed blocking wait for ATmega32U4 Serial in examples.
 - Restored missing line `reset interrupt flags` found by user yumkam.
+- Fixed bug for sending only on no AVR platforms.

 ### Version 3.2.1
 - Fixed bug in feedback LED handling for dynamic pins for send and receive.